tiptapinc/zerog/README.rst

 MyJobSchema
 ^^^^^^^^^^^
 MyJobSchema explicitly declares and provides validation for the inputs to MyJob.
-In order to use the validation provided by the marshmallow package, jobs must be instantiated via the :code:`make_base_job` method.
+In order to use the schema validation provided by the marshmallow package, jobs must be instantiated via the :code:`make_base_job` method.

 .. code-block:: python

     # Use this creator function to create a job where the schema gets validated
-    def make_basic_job(values={}):
+    def make_my_job(values={}):
         return geyser.jobs.make_base_job(values, MY_JOB_TYPE)

 Registry
 ^^^^^^^^
-Registry is the current mechanism by which Geyser keeps track of which jobs and queues it needs to be aware of.
+Registry is the current mechanism by which Geyser keeps track of jobs and queues.
 In order to add a job to the registry, add it to :code:`geyser.registry.JOB_MODULES`.

 .. code-block:: python